Does noise bother you?

 Surveyor Guy Alexander Bell discusses and explains solutions for soundproofing houses and flats in a sustainable way, to provide a better quality of life for us all.

 It could be something as innocent as an elderly lady in the flat below, deaf as a post, with the TV up full blast, and there is nothing more annoying than a muffled TV sound in your home, especially if you just want to chill out and have a bit of peace and quiet after a hard working day.

 This is in fact one of the most common forms of neighbourly animosity and strife and if this sort of thing affects your home, the Citizens Advice Bureau offer quite a bit of very helpful advice, which should be investigated as disputes with noise can sometimes boil over into a situation that you, and in fact next door too, really don’t want or need.

-Please note, before you read on (which I hope you do), we do NOT sell soundproof paint on this website.
+Please note, before you read on (which I hope you do), we do NOT sell soundproof paint, in fact we do not sell any paint or any products, we provide a service!
 Thank you

 Once again, it’s innocent and the old dear probably doesn’t realise that you know all the words to songs of praise now, or you are well aware of the views of the current “Z list” guest sat opposite that nice man Alan Titchmarsh, but…….

 There may be noise from dogs next door, especially if the neighbour goes out to work each day and leaves their incessantly barking dog all day on its own.

 OK, it’s the owners fault, not the dog, but nevertheless, it causes frustration when we do not have sound proofing installed and can’t do anything about it.

 We have all wanted to shout that at some point, in fact I myself have done so, along with a few choice other words I could not possibly write on a “family” website, but as we said above, it’s not always the neighbour actually being inconsiderate but could well be a flaw in the design of the property.